 Skip to content

-The Fisheries Department says their scientists confirmed the species by analyzing its tooth shape and the shape of its tail fin.
+The Fisheries Department said its scientists confirmed the species by analyzing its tooth shape and the shape of its tail fin.

-The department says in a statement the male shark, which was found on a Haida Gwaii beach, had been feeding on seals, a common prey for great whites.
+The department said in a statement the male shark had been feeding on seals, a common prey for great whites.

-The department says that many people believe they've seen a great white in B.C. waters, but it usually turns out to be a salmon shark, a close relative to the great white.
+The department said many people believe they've seen a great white in B.C. waters, but it usually turns out to be a salmon shark, a close relative to the great white.

 Because of climate change, the statement says, those out on B.C. waters can expect to see more great whites in the area in the coming decades.